flatironinstitute/ccn-template/docs/notes/02-packaging.md

 ### 2. `[project.optional-dependencies]`

 `[project.optional-dependencies]` specifies the optional dependencies for documentation and testing/linting.
+Each of these is a python list and specify optional bundles of dependencies that are installable with bracket syntax: `pip install ccn-template[dependency_bundle]` (or `pip install .[dependency_bundle]` if we're installing from a local copy).
+See [docs](https://packaging.python.org/en/latest/specifications/declaring-project-metadata/#dependencies-optional-dependencies) for more info about how to specify dependencies.

    **We recommend the following:**